 Feathers are relatively inexpensive as compared to down.
 So, if you are on a budget, then this is an option you might want to consider.

-Since down is derived from feathers it is easy to be confused.
-Feathers are outer layers of the bird.
+Since down is derived from feathers, it is easy to be confused.
+Feathers are the outer layers of the bird.
 Whereas down is actually the inner part of a duck or goose that helps to keep you warm during winter months.
-Feather has a noticeable quill whereas down has a quill which is almost undetectable since it is a large unstructured fiber.
+Feather has a noticeable quill, whereas down has a quill that is almost undetectable since it is a large unstructured fiber.

 In the case of pillows, you would find many products with a combination of both down and feather.
 But down is used extensively for all down comforters.

 Down has a three-dimensional cluster-based structure that has nearly no quill and is easy to compress.
-This makes is resilient to last for years provided you take proper care of it.
+This makes it resilient to last for years provided you take proper care of it.
 It is recommended that you wash the down-filled item very minimally.
-The best would be to dry clean or spot clean the material as and when need be since washing down and feather related products could cause the fill to poke out from the product.
+The best would be to dry-clean or spot-clean the material as and when need be, since washing down and feather related products could cause the fill to poke out from the product.

 The use of duvet covers and pillow protectors is also strongly recommended.

-Another reason some people might not prefer down is because of it not being a hypoallergenic material.
+Another reason some people might not prefer down is that it not being a hypoallergenic material.
 Down is more expensive than feather because of its restricted availability to be found in nature.

-Since feathers have a two-dimensional structure it is difficult to retain the fluffiness for longer.
-Feathers are not able to maintain significant support for the longer term and tend to sink.
-As for pillows, you are most likely to find that they contain some amount of down even if it’s less than five percent; to help it from getting flat.
+Since feathers have a two-dimensional structure, it is difficult to retain the fluffiness for longer.
+Feathers cannot maintain significant support for the longer term and tend to sink.
+As for pillows, you are most likely to find that they contain some amount of down, even if it’s less than five percent; to help them from getting flat.

-On occasion you might notice a feather peeping out of your pillow or comforter, this is because of the hard quills in feathers, which might also seem to have a plastic-like texture.
-Further, you may hear some shuffling noises in your pillow sometimes.
+Occasionally, you might notice a feather peeping out of your pillow or comforter, this is because of the hard quills in feathers, which might also seem to have a plastic-like texture.
+Further, you may hear some shuffling noises in your pillow once in a while.